Where does glycolysis occur within a cell? | Channels for Pearson+

 1

 Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.
-It involves a series of enzymatic reactions that convert glucose into pyruvate.

-Identify the location of glycolysis: Glycolysis occurs in the cytoplasm of the cell.
-This is where the necessary enzymes and substrates are available to facilitate the conversion of glucose to pyruvate.

-Differentiate glycolysis from other cellular processes: Unlike processes such as the Krebs cycle and oxidative phosphorylation, which occur in the mitochondria, glycolysis takes place in the cytoplasm.
+It is an anaerobic process, meaning it does not require oxygen.

 Watch next